Kelso

 Kelso is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Kelso's cultural diversity was found to be below average, with 88.3% of its population being citizens, 90.6% born in Australia, and 95.5% speaking English only at home.
-The predominant religion in Kelso is Christianity, comprising 51.4% of the population, compared to 52.7% across Rest of Qld.
-In terms of ancestry, the top three represented groups are Australian (29.4%), English (27.8%), and Australian Aboriginal (8.5%).
+Christianity was the main religion in Kelso, comprising 51.4% of people, compared to 52.7% across Rest of Qld.
+The top three ancestry groups were Australian (29.4%), English (27.8%), and Australian Aboriginal (8.5%).

 Frequently Asked Questions - Diversity